DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

     5. How can we apply same modules on different platforms?
     6. How can / should Configuration Management support many instances on single server?
     7. What elements are important for handling versions?
-    8. Which kinds of configuration, installation or roll out jobs can we distinguish?
+    8. Which kinds of configuration, c or roll out jobs can we distinguish?
     9. How can configuration be modularized?

+*scj: Heißen Punkt 1. und 9. absichtlich identisch, obwohl sie unterschiedlichen Inhalt haben?
+*
 5. Development
     1. How can Configuration Management be tested?
     2. How are updates handled?